php-fig/fig-standards/proposed/links.md

 # Link definition interfaces

+Hypermedia links are becoming an increasingly important part of the web, in both HTML contexts and various API format contexts.
+However, there is no single common hypermedia format, nor is there a common way to represent Links between formats.

+This specification aims to provide PHP developers with a simple, common way of representing a hypermedia link independently of the serialization format that is used.
+That in turn allows a system to serialize a response with hypermedia links into one or more wire formats independently of the process of deciding what those links should be.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be